The Disproportionate Impact of COVID-19 on Immigrant Communities

 September 29, 2020 • 12:30 PM • Virtual

 Immigrants are still detained in overcrowded and unsanitary detention centers while COVID-19 continues to spread.
-Over 20% of the ICE detained population has tested positive for the disease, but ICE has refused to release immigrants from these facilities.
+Between 15% and 20% of those tested in detention are positive for COVID-19, but ICE has refused to release immigrants from these facilities.
 Additionally, the Latinx community faces unique hurdles in accessing COVID-19 related services and remaining safe in their workplaces.
 Please join us for a discussion with Sirine Shebaya, Executive Director at the National Immigration Project of the National Lawyers Guild, who has been fighting for the release of immigrants from detention, and Eliazar Posada, Director of Community Engagement & Advocacy at El Centro Hispano in North Carolina, who has been advocating for the needs of North Carolina's Latinx communities in a COVID-19 world.
-Zoom link: https://duke.zoom.us/j/93949408555 Sponsored by Duke Immigrant and Refugee Project (DIRP) and co-sponsored by the Office of the Dean, the Office of Public Interest and Pro Bono, the Immigrant Rights Clinic, the Duke Immigrant & Refugee Project, the Health Law Society, Human Rights Law Society, the Duke Criminal Law Society, the Kenan Institute for Ethics at Duke University, and the Sanford School of Public Policy. .
-For any questions, please reach out to Mary Chandler Beam at Mary.Beam@duke.edu.
+Zoom link: https://duke.zoom.us/j/93949408555 Co-sponsored by the Office of the Dean, the Office of Public Interest and Pro Bono, the Immigrant Rights Clinic, the Duke Immigrant & Refugee Project, the Health Law Society, Human Rights Law Society, the Duke Criminal Law Society, the Kenan Institute for Ethics.
+For any questions, please contact Mary Chandler Beam at Mary.Beam@duke.edu.